Greasy-Gooney 10K - Click image to load a new image randomly

 Who gets the race proceeds?

 Assuming we end up with any money after the race, it will be split 50/50 and donated to the Browntown Community Center Association and the Humane Society of Warren County.
 (In previous years, our proceeds went to the BCCA only, and in 2018 & 2019 we solicited additional donations separately for the HSWC.
 Having used our virtual 2020 & 2021 races to raise money for both organizations during the pandemic, we decided to carry that over to our live race in 2022 and contribute equally to both again.)
 The race has never really been intended as a fundraiser, though-- it's just an excuse to share the scenery of Warren County with other runners!
 We've tried to keep the entry fees as low as possible while still allowing us to cover our costs (trophies, premiums, bananas, etc.).
 Generally we've tended to come out in the black by a couple hundred dollars.
-Last year we wound up with $836.83, which was awesome!
+Although last year we wound up with $1,441.60, which was amazing!
+Definitely an event record.

 Is anyone involved in Greasy-Gooney paid?